 Our ultimate goal is to open up a new avenue to answer questions in biomedical science those are important but difficult to investigate by pioneering innovative visualization technology.
 We are looking for a talented student and researcher in multiple disciplines including engineering, physics, chemistry, biology and medicine as an active interdisciplinary team-work is the cornerstone to accomplish our goal.

-[Notice] Two positions open for graduate student (MS/PhD),
+[Notice] Positions open for graduate student (MS/PhD), Post-doctoral researcher [email]

 [Award] Eunjoo Song awarded Best Paper Awardat Optics and Photonics Congress (OPC), Jul.
 2017